fingerprintjs/fingerprintjs-pro-spa/README.md

 #### Creating a custom cache

 The SDK can be configured to use a custom cache store that is implemented by your application.
-This is useful if you are using this SDK in an environment where more secure token storage is available, such as potentially a hybrid mobile app.
+This is useful if you are using this SDK in an environment where a different data storage is more convenient, such as potentially a hybrid mobile app.

 To do this, provide an object to the `cache` property of the SDK configuration.